-House Passes Most Significant Gun Bill In 2 Decades
+House Passes Sweeping Gun Bill

 "I've seen great courage when my life was on the line.
 Now is the time to come together, be responsible.
 Democrats, Republicans, everyone," Giffords said.

 Critics of the bill, including many Republicans, say the background check legislation would have done nothing to stop many of the recent mass shootings, including the one in Parkland, Fla., where 17 students and faculty were killed at a high school.
-They also argue that if passed into law, it would prevent law-abiding citizens from having access to firearms.
+They also argue that if passed into law, the bill would prevent law-abiding citizens from having access to firearms.

 One prominent opponent of the background bills is Rep. Steve Scalise, R-La., the House minority whip.
 He was severely injured during a shooting at a congressional baseball practice in Virginia in 2017.
-He appeared in a video tweeted out by the NRA Wednesday ahead of the vote.
+He appeared in a video tweeted out by the NRA on Wednesday ahead of the vote.

 House Republican Whip @SteveScalise explains the irony of #HR8 and #HR1112.
 Law-abiding citizens will be treated as criminals and criminals will be untouched.
 Dems even rejected an amendment requiring ICE notification when illegals fail a background check. https://t.co/WOdftwRpeN pic.twitter.com/74R3vft5uD— NRA (@NRA) February 27, 2019

-"I'm proud to work with the NRA to oppose these gun control bills they are bringing to the Capitol – H.R.
-8 and H.R.
-1112," Scalise said referring to the official names of the Bipartisan Background Checks Act and the one that advocates say would close the "Charleston loophole."
+"I'm proud to work with the NRA to oppose these gun control bills they are bringing to the Capitol – HR 8 and HR 1112," Scalise said referring to the official names of the Bipartisan Background Checks Act and the one that advocates say would close the "Charleston loophole."

 "Both of these bills will strongly infringe upon the rights of law-abiding citizens to buy and ultimately share their own guns," he said.

-H.R.
-1112, sponsored by House Majority Whip James Clyburn, D-S.C., would give the FBI more time to complete a background check.
+HR 1112, sponsored by House Majority Whip James Clyburn, D-S.C., would give the FBI more time to complete a background check.

-Supporters say because of the flaws in the current system, a white supremacist in 2015 was able to buy a gun and kill nine churchgoers in Charleston despite having a drug arrest which should have prevented him from getting the gun.
+Supporters say because of the flaws in the current system, a white supremacist in 2015 was able to buy a gun and kill nine churchgoers in Charleston, S.C., despite having a drug arrest that should have prevented him from getting the gun.
 Under current law, a gun seller can proceed with a gun transfer if they have not received notice within three business days.

 Public opinion polls show a large majority of American support background checks for gun buyers.